 These creams that contain alpha-hydroxyl acids do not actually remove the cellulite but rather improves the elasticity of the skin, thus making the cellulite less obvious.

-Exercise and diet is still, without a doubt, the best way to fight the cellulite.
+Exercise and diet is still, without a doubt, the best way to fight cellulite.
 Exercise is particularly effective because circulation can help reduce the appearance of cellulite.

 What Is An Anti-Cellulite Diet?